jaencarlosap/neovim-configuration/README.md

 brew install fd
 ```

-**Notes**:
+[!NOTE]
-- If it generates some error related to the developer tools try this command:

-` xcode-select --install `
+- If it generates some error related to the developer tools try this command: ` xcode-select --install `